debalin/multiplayer-game-engine/README.md

 As mentioned before, the `GameServer` and `GameClient` are independent components of my engine.
   The process described in the homework specification is exactly how I have implemented this and I have explained in the earlier section.
 In brief, my `GameServer` listens for client connections in a new thread.
-   Each `GameClient` looks for the same thing.
+   Each `GameClient` looks for the same server.
 When a connection is established, the both the server and
     the client create new threads to read and write from/to each other.
 There is one minor difference though - the server keeps on looking for accepting connections using the `ServerSocket` instance that it has made.
     But the client, on the other hand only talks to one server at a time - so it does not need to keep